-73. An undertaking may also decide to start from a list of impacts, risks and opportunities that it identifies from a review of its business model, strategy, own operations and upstream/downstream value chain and further research.
+51-73.
+An undertaking may also decide to start from a list of impacts, risks and opportunities that it identifies from a review of its business model, strategy, own operations and upstream/downstream value chain and further research.
 This list would subsequently be linked to a list of potential matters that cover these IROs.
-For example, an undertaking that has identified social dialogue, collective bargaining and freedom of

-- association as not material on an individual basis may assess these three factors combined as material for the undertaking within working conditions. - 74.
-Chapter 5.5 FAQ on aggregation/disaggregation provides further guidance or aggregation/disaggregation.
+For example, an undertaking that has identified social dialogue, collective bargaining and freedom of association areas not material on an individual basis but altogether makemay assess these three factors combined as material for the undertaking-within working conditions.

+52. 74.
+Chapter on aggregation/disaggregation has further guidance -оп aggregation/disaggregation provides further guidance 10 aggre egation/disaggre gation.
-3.3 Step C: Assessment and determination of the material impacts, risks and opportunities related to sustainability matters

-75. In this illustration, this is the last step of the materiality assessment process the outcome of which is the list of material impacts, risks and opportunities and which consolidates the results of the previous steps.
+- 4.3.3 Step C: Determination Assessment and determination of the final list of material matters based on an assessment of the materiality of the impacts, risks and opportunities related to sustainability matters - 53.75.
+This In this illustration, this is the last step of the materiality assessment process whose the outcome of which is the list of material impacts, risks and opportunities, and which consolidates the results of the previous steps.
 This list will be the basis for preparation of the sustainability statement and the information provided therein.
 This may include the following:

-3.3.1 Impact materiality assessment
+43.3.1 Impact materiality assessment

-- 76. The undertaking shall apply objective criteria set out under chapter 3.4 of ESRS 1 using appropriate quantitative and/or qualitative thresholds to assess the materiality of current and potential impacts, which is based on severity and, for potential impacts, also likelihood (see chapter 3.6 Setting thresholds for impact materiality). - 77.
-Therefore, the undertaking shall go through the list of potential material impacts defined in step B above and apply the criteria determined for severity, which are scale, scope and irremediable character of the impact for actual negative impacts.
-For future negative impacts, the undertaking estimates also the likelihood of the impact occurring and maps it to the relevant time horizon.
-For actual positive impacts, the criteria are scale and scope and for future positive impacts, the undertaking shall also estimate the likelihood of occurrence. - 78.
-Stakeholder engagement (including workers and their representatives) informs this step of the materiality assessment as key stakeholders could help assess, validate and ensure completeness of the final list of material impacts; in particular, for the scale and irremediable character determination and for the estimation of likelihood.
-Likewise, internal engagement with the undertaking's business functions and employees could also help to assess, validate and ensure completeness of the outcome. - 79.
-Chapter 5.1 FAQ on impact materiality provides further guidance on impact materiality.
-See also chapter 4.3 Leverage from international instruments of due diligence.
+- 54.76.
+The undertaking shall apply objective criteria set out under chapter 3.4 of ESRS 1 using appropriate quantitative and/or qualitative thresholds to assess the materiality of current and potential impacts, which is based on severity and, for potential impacts, also likelihood (see chapter $4\underline{3}$.6 Setting thresholds for impact materiality). - 55.77.
+Therefore, the undertaking shall go through the list of potentially potential material impacts defined in step B above and apply the criteria determined byfor severity, which is are scale, scope and irremediable character of the impact for actual negative impacts.
+For potential future negative impacts, the undertaking estimates also the likelihood of the impact occurring and maps it to the relevant time horizon.
+For actual positive impacts, the criteria are scale and scope and for potential future positive impacts, the undertaking shall also estimate the likelihood of occurrence.

+- 56.78.
+Stakeholder engagement (including workers and their representatives) informs this step of the materiality assessment as key stakeholders could help assess, validate and ensure completeness of the final list of material impacts; in particular, for the scale and irremediable character determination and the estimation of likelihood within impact materiality. for the estimation of likelihood.
+Likewise, internal engagement with the undertaking's business functions and employees could also help to assess, validate and ensure completeness of the outcome. - 57.79.
+Chapter ± 5.1 FAQ on impact materiality provides further guidance on impact materiality.
+See also chapter ± 4.3 Leverage from international instruments of due diligence.

-3.3.2 Financial materiality assessment
+43.3.2 Financial materiality assessment--